TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TSFE/Index.rst

 Access language settings
 ------------------------

-In order to get current language settings, such as the current language id, obtain :php:`\TYPO3\CMS\Core\Site\Entity\SiteLanguage` object from the :ref:`request attribute <request-attributes>` 'language':
+In order to get current language settings, such as the current language ID, obtain :php:`\TYPO3\CMS\Core\Site\Entity\SiteLanguage` object from the :ref:`request attribute <request-attributes>` 'language':